regolith-linux/trawl/README.md

 ## Using the CLI Cleint (_trawldb_)

 The CLI client allows the user to interact with the config manager.
-Primary functions of the client include loading configurations fromo filesRun `trawldb --help` for more information.
+Primary functions of the client include loading configurations from files.
+Run `trawldb --help` for more information.

 ### Examples